Chinese Food Recipes for the Health-Conscious Eater

 Conclusion

 Today, there are many different Chinese food recipes for health-conscious eaters.
-Some of these foods are more traditional, while others have become mainstream in recent years.
+Some foods are more traditional, while others have become mainstream in recent years.

-Even though I like some of these dishes, I recommend sticking to the foods that have been proven to be good for your health.
+Even though I like some of these dishes, I recommend sticking to the foods proven to be good for your health.

 For example, eating whole grains, vegetables, fish, fruits, beans, and lean meat is a great way to stay healthy.